 Pregnancy and exercise: Getting the OK

 Before you begin an exercise program, make sure you have your health care provider's OK.
-Although exercise during pregnancy is generally good for both mother and baby, you'll need to proceed with caution if you have a history of preterm labor or certain medical conditions, including:
+Although exercise during pregnancy is generally good for both mother and baby, your doctor might advise you not to exercise if you have:

 Pacing it for pregnancy

-For most pregnant women, at least 30 minutes of moderate exercise is recommended on most, if not all, days of the week — but even shorter or less frequent workouts can help you stay in shape and prepare for labor.
+For most pregnant women, at least 30 minutes of moderate exercise is recommended on most, if not all, days of the week.

 Walking is a great exercise for beginners.
 It provides moderate aerobic conditioning with minimal stress on your joints.
-Other good choices include swimming, rowing and cycling on a stationary bike.
-Strength training is OK, too, as long as you avoid lifting heavy weights.
+Other good choices include swimming, low-impact aerobics and cycling on a stationary bike.
+Strength training is OK, too, as long as you avoid lifting very heavy weights.